 Michelle knows what she’s doing and she has a great course to teach you how you can start earning money with affiliate marketing.

 Before I took the course I would get an affiliate sale once every blue moon, if that.
-Since then, I now make money from affiliate marketing every single month.
-Now I may not be earning tens of thousands of dollars every month, but for me, every little bit helps.
+Since then, I now make money from affiliate marketing every single month usually hundreds if not over a thousand dollars.

 I've been a long time follower of Mariah Coz the mastermind behind Webinar Rockstar, in fact the first course I ever bought to learn more about blogging was from her back in 2015.
 She and her course helped me to learn a lot of the basics.